karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

       db_data:
     ```

-- [x] Task 2: Create an environment file for production
+- [x] Task 2: Create an file for environment variables
-  - Create a new file named `credentials.env.prod` in the same directory as the `compose.yaml` file.
+  - Create a new file named `credentials.local.env` in the same directory as the `compose.yaml` file.
   - Add the necessary environment variables and their corresponding values to the file.

    ```bash